-Usually two class sessions each month are dedicated to the study of sword arts (ken-jutsu) and short staff arts (bo-jutsu).
+Periodically class sessions are dedicated to the study of sword arts (ken-jutsu) and staff arts (bo-jutsu and jo-jutsu).
 In addition to being remarkable skills in their own right, these techniques show us the roots of the unarmed techniques we train in at other times.
 Wooden swords (bokken) are used to practice the sword arts.

-The Daitobukan Dojo sponsors at least one "Shiai" - teaching seminar (with guest instructors) and tournament - each year, during the summer.
-The tournament may include two types of competition: 1) a "Waza" competition, in which points are earned through the successful demonstration of a variety of techniques (with a cooperative partner providing a series of "attacks"), and (in the past) 2) a "Kumite" competition, essentially free sparring with restrictions to ensure safety.
+The Daitobukan Dojo participates in various regional seminars and tournaments.
+Tournaments may include two types of competition: 1) a "Waza" competition, in which points are earned through the successful demonstration of a variety of techniques (with a cooperative partner providing a series of "attacks"), and (rarely) 2) a "Kumite" competition, essentially free sparring with restrictions to ensure safety.
 A decision was made in 2008 to limit our tournaments to Waza competition.
 Download the basic AJA Waza tournament rules here

 A new student should defer purchasing a gi until they have made a decision to continue their study - no one will rush this decision.
-In the Daitobukan dojo we wear a white, single- or double-weave judo gi, which is strong enough to handle the throws and grappling that we practice.
-For our students Hanshi Feelemyer can assist with selecting the correct size and order an appropriate, high-quality gi at a reasonable price (they cost $50-$65 apiece depending on size).
+In the Daitobukan dojo we wear a white, single-weave judo gi, which is strong enough to handle the throws and grappling that we practice.
+Young students may find a karate gi satisfactory.

 While no physical activity can be practiced in a way that guarantees no injury will occur, the highest priority in the Daitobukan dojo is to take all necessary steps to minimize the risk associated with this complex and challenging physical activity.